Armandelij/IOS-Guide/Interview Prep/@escaping & @nonescaping.md

 ## @escaping

-If a closure is passed as an argument to a function and it is invoked after the Funtion returns, the closure is escaping. @escaping is ususlayy used or required for network calls.
+If a closure is passed as an argument to a function and it is invoked after the Funtion returns, the closure is escaping. @escaping is usually used or required for network calls.
 You want your completion handler to live after the return statement.

 ## nonescaping